bricev/JobQueue/readme.md

 Jobs are simple class that must extend the `AbstractJob` parent class.

+Jobs must implement the `JobInterface`.
+Therefore, a `perform()` method must be written with the main Job work to be executed by workers.
+This method must return `true` otherwise worker will consider the Job execution as failed.

-Jobs must be setup through a `setup()` method that must at least provide a name and may add some Job required parameters and settings, and pre execute routines.
+Jobs may be setup through a `setup()` method that must return `true` if used.
+If some stuff need to be done after the main work, a `terminate()` methode can be used and must also return `true` if used.

 See example/Job to view a Job example.